The "easiest" way to change

 The second negative that occurs when I fail to externalize my true response: I lose identity and my mood drops.
 These are two negatives, but they are so tightly linked that they are one.

-Okay, how do I get myself out of this wrong momentum?
+Okay, how do I get myself out of this wrong/bad momentum and into good momentum of focusing on my true response?

-The way out is to not oppose, not solve (because opposing is a type of solving), the pain of failing to ignore.
+The way out is to not solve, not oppose (because opposing is a type of solving), the pain of failing to ignore.
 It’s the same as with any feeling.
-The way out is by bitching and complaining it, also called doing flow.
+Instead of opposing, I do what I call bitching and complaining.
+I also call it “going with” or “doing flow” or “deconstructing psrs.
 But “flow” doesn’t really depict the negativity of my anxiety.
+And deconstructing is too technical.

-When I’m busy doing bitching and complaining/ b and c/BNC/b & c, flow, I’m so focused on it that I can’t solve, oppose, the pain of failing to ignore.
-The pain runs out by itself.
-There is no fear of it and therefore no anxiety is produced to solve it.
+When I’m busy doing bitching and complaining/ b and c/BNC/b & c, flow, go-with, I’m so focused on it that I can’t solve, oppose, the pain of failing to ignore.
+Without opposition to fight against, the pain runs out by itself.
+My fear of the pain disappears before it can trigger momentum of problem-solving responses.
 I’m able to ignore distractions again and again -I’m in momentum of ignoring.
 Now I can get my decision out of thought and into action.

 This is the right momentum, in contrast to the wrong momentum.
-Wrong momentum comes from the many other ways I use to distract myself from the pain of failing to ignore.
-I’m going to create momentum no matter what is coming into my mind.
+Wrong momentum, or fear driven seeking of relief, comes from the many other ways I use to solve the pain of failing to ignore.
+Right or wrong, I’m going to create momentum no matter what’s coming into my mind.
 Therefore, I need to bitch and complain if I want to control which momentum I create – momentum of psr’s or momentum of focus on matching my action to my action image.
 When I have created momentum of focus on my decision, I know who I am, what my yes’s and no’s are, and my mood is stable.
 This doesn’t last, because the pain of failing to ignore will be triggered by my next decision.
 But the mood stability and sense of identity lasts long enough to make the work of b&c, and surviving, worth it.

 How do I bitch and complain, do flow?

 Briefly, I describe my psr’s and the feelings they create in me.
 In my description I try to see the part of my thought and feeling that is not real, that is imaginary, that is fantasy, and therefore not to be believed.
 (In other words, I see the cause of my psr’s.
-I deconstruct them.)
+I call seeing the cause “deconstruction”. (which I explain after the summary list just below).
 My disbelief results in my ignoring the psr, which causes the psr to run out.
 If another psr comes, I do the same thing until I get ignoring into momentum.
-When I’m in the momentum of ignoring, I can keep my focus on externalizing my true response.
+When I’m in the momentum of ignoring, I’m also in the momentum of matching action to action image.
+I’m in the momentum of externalizing my true response.

 Summary: